 The worst offenders, I think, have to be my rare image posts.
 Mastodon wants image descriptions.
 Image descriptions which actually describe what's in the image sufficiently both for the context and for the target audience and which also explain what the target audience doesn't know or understand.
 Yes, I do that, but for , I always have a lot to describe and explain.
 This, however, means that I regularly put more characters into the description of one image than many prolific alt-text writers on Mastodon put into all their alt-texts of one whole month.
 And such a description can only go one place.
 That isn't the alt-text, that's the post.

-So if I don't describe my images, my image posts may not be boosted, and Mastodon users may pester me to write alt-texts.
-But when I do describe my images, the posts aren't boosted either due to being too long and not even interesting, and Mastodon users block me out-right for excessively long posts.
+do describe my images, the posts aren't boosted either due to being too long and not even interesting, and Mastodon users block me out-right for excessively long posts.
 A content warning won't change anything.

 Besides, I can't put Mastodon-style content warnings on replies anyway.
 On Hubzilla, replies aren't just posts like any other post.
 Hubzilla is not a Twitter clone.
 On Hubzilla, replies are comments like blog comments or Facebook comments or Tumblr comments.
 They even have their own dedicated entry masks while Mastodon has one for everything.
 And those entry masks don't have a summary field which is the same as Mastodon's CW field.
 I mean, who would put a summary on a blog comment